 All candidates must meet the following criteria:

-Completion of an ASHP accredited PGY1 pharmacy residency program
+Completion of an ASHP (accredited or candidate status) PGY1 pharmacy residency program

 Eligibility for licensure in New Jersey